 Performance/ Sound quality:

 Due to its size, the JBL PartyBox 100 has plenty of power to fill up a room with music.
 With the ability to pump out 160 watts, the speaker handles loud volumes without unnecessary distortion and does not compromise the detail when delivering delicate lower volume sounds.
-The speaker also features two 2.25 inch tweeters and 5.25-inch woofers and a Bass Boost button that cranks up the bass whenever required.
-However, this speaker’s stereo image is limited as it is a single unit speaker, making it incompatible for a dedicated two-channel hi-fi system.
+The speaker also features two 2.25-inch tweeters and 5.25-inch woofers and a Bass Boost button that cranks up the bass whenever required.
+However, this speaker’s stereo image is limited as it is a single unit speaker, making it incompatible with a dedicated two-channel hi-fi system.

 Alternatively, the JBL PartyBox 300 pumps out 240 watts of power, making it an ideal option for those looking for punchy, bass-heavy, and immersive sound quality.
-It also comes with three 2.25 inch tweeters and two 6.5 inch woofers, meaning its speakers are louder; hence, producing a more powerful sound.
+It also comes with three 2.25-inch tweeters and two 6.5-inch woofers, meaning its speakers are louder; hence, producing a more powerful sound.